Super load move tonight in The Valley

 The load will travel in the opposite direction onto the off-ramp from Route 61 west to Routes 11/15 north.
 It then will travel in the opposite direction on Routes 11/15 northbound on-ramp to Route 61 eastbound.
 It will continue southbound in the northbound lanes of Routes 11/15 until clearing a barrier separating the north and south lanes at Eighth Avenue in Shamokin Dam.

 It will then proceed south on Routes 11/15 before turning left onto the private road.
-Additional super load movement is set for next Wednesday and Wednesday June 14 during the same hours.
+Additional super load movement is set for next Wednesday June 14 during the same hours.